Justin Parrish

 Justin Parrish (born May 10, 1984) is an American former football defensive end.
 He played as a defensive end and linebacker for Kent State University.
 He was signed as a free agent by the Jacksonville Sharks in 2010.
-Parrish attended a workout with the Washington Redskins in 2006, but did not make the team.
+Parrish attended a workout with the Washington Redskins in 2006, but was not signed.
 Parrish began his professional career with the Ohio Valley Greyhounds of United Indoor Football.